express-rate-limit/express-rate-limit/readme.md

 	max: 100, // Limit each IP to 100 requests per `window` (here, per 15 minutes)
 	standardHeaders: true, // Return rate limit info in the `RateLimit-*` headers
-	legacyHeaders: false, // Disable the `X-RateLimit-*` headers })
+	legacyHeaders: false, // Disable the `X-RateLimit-*` headers
+	store: new ExternalStore(), // Use an external store for more precise rate limiting })

 // Apply the rate limiting middleware to all requests